zxzixuanwang/telegraf/docs/CONFIGURATION.md

 - **hostname**:
   Override default hostname, if empty use os.Hostname()
 - **omit_hostname**:
   If set to true, do no set the "host" tag in the telegraf agent.

-- **snmp_translator**:
-  Method of translating SNMP objects.
-Can be "netsnmp" (deprecated) which translates by calling external programs `snmptranslate` and `snmptable`, or "gosmi" which translates using the built-in gosmi library.

-- **statefile**:
-  Name of the file to load the states of plugins from and store the states to.
-  If uncommented and not empty, this file will be used to save the state of stateful plugins on termination of Telegraf.
-If the file exists on start, the state in the file will be restored for the plugins.

 ## Plugins